TheIconfactory/Tapestry/Documentation/API.md

 #### content: String (required)

 Text with HTML formatting that will be displayed for the post.
+See the end of this document for how this content and its formatting is used.

 #### creator: Creator